Information for complainants

 Most complaints that are unresolved after the initial assessment phase are either closed or referred for conciliation.

-Making a complaint through HSC can achieve a number of possible outcomes.
+Making a complaint through the OHSC can achieve a number of possible outcomes.
 These include:

 The officer assigned to your complaint will discuss these options with you.